 Check out The Judy Room’s Spotlight on A Star Is Born here.

 February 24, 1961: Two ads for Pepe, which was released on December 20, 1960.
-Judy wasn’t in the film but her voice is heard during a scene in which Shirley Jones and Dan Dailey dance.
-The song, “The Far Away Part Of Town,” was recorded by Judy in April 1960.
+Judy wasn’t in the film, but her voice is heard during a scene in which Shirley Jones and Dan Dailey dance.
+The song “The Far Away Part Of Town” was recorded by Judy in April 1960.
 It went on to be nominated for an Oscar for “Best Song” of 1960.

 Listen to “The Faraway Part of Town” here:

 February 24, 1965: Judy was happy again, according to columnist Earl Wilson.
 She was waiting for her divorce from Sid Luft to become official so she could marry Mark Herron.
-She joked about being sued, “They should call me ‘Sweet Sued,’ because I’m always being sued.
-I’ve been in more courtrooms that I’ve been on the stage, and I, not Louis Nizer, should have written ‘My Life in Court.'”
+She joked about being sued, “They should call me ‘Sweet Sued’ because I’m always being sued.
+I’ve been in more courtrooms than I’ve been on the stage, and I, not Louis Nizer, should have written ‘My Life in Court.'”

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.